This is part of the series of blog articles called “A Writer’s Guide…”, check out this article by writer Kyra Dusk on being a Teacher in the USA.

 – – –

-On a grim note, in the age of school shootings, a teacher must also be their classroom’s first line of defense.
+On a grim note, in the age of school shootings, a teacher must also be their classroom’s first line of defence.
 Children’s safety rests in their hands.

 Although security measures vary between states and even districts, a teacher must be well versed in their local safety procedures.